Exotically knotted disks and complex curves: The symplectic setting

-Following the recipe from \cite{GompfStipsicz4}, we find a handle diagram for $\Sigma(B^4,D)$.
-This is carried out in parts (a) through (h) of Figure~\ref{fig:dbc}.
-Throughout parts of this figure, we track two curves: the lift $\tilde K$ of $K$ and a curve that becomes a preferred lift $\tilde J$ of $J$ (after attaching the 2-handle along $\tilde K$ with framing $n/2$).
-In Figure~\ref{fig:dbc}(i), we show that $\Sigma(B^4,D)$ admits a Stein structure by recasting the diagram from part (h) in the ``standard form'' of \cite{gompf:stein}.

-A schematic handle diagram for $\Sigma(X,S)$ itself is depicted in Figure~\ref{fig:lifts}.
-Though it is not drawn in detail, the knot $\tilde K$ can be represented by a Legendrian knot in standard form in the diagram; the attaching curve for the 0-framed 2-handle and the dashed curve representing $\tilde J$ are drawn as shown, though $\tilde K$ may have crossings with these curves.
+A handle diagram for $\Sigma(X,S)$ is obtained by attaching an $n/2$-framed 2-handle to the lift $\tilde K$ in Figure~\ref{fig:lifts}.
+Though it is not drawn in detail, the knot $\tilde K$ can be represented by \emph{some} Legendrian knot in standard form in the diagram; the attaching curve for the 0-framed 2-handle and the dashed curve representing $\tilde \gamma$ are drawn as shown, though $\tilde K$ may have crossings with these curves.
 Thus, for all even integers $n$ such that $n/2$ is less than the Thurston-Bennequin number of the chosen Legendrian representative of $\tilde K$, we see that $\Sigma(X,S)$ admits a Stein structure.
 (For $n/2< tb-1$, the Legendrian representative of $\tilde K$ will need to be stabilized before the 2-handle is attached.)

-From here, our argument follows a well-tread path that dates back at least to \cite{akbulut-matveyev}.
-Observe that the lifted knot $\tilde J$ has a Legendrian representative in $\partial \Sigma(X,S)$ whose Thurston-Bennequin number is zero.
-It follows that the 4-manifold obtained by attaching a $(-1)$-framed 2-handle to $\Sigma(X,S)$ along $\tilde J$ also admits a Stein structure.
-Since the curve $J$ in $\partial X$ bounds a disk in $X$ that is disjoint from $S$, the lift $\tilde J$ bounds a disk in the branched cover $\Sigma(X,S)$.
-After attaching the $(-1)$-framed 2-handle to $\tilde J$, the disk bounded by $\tilde J$ gives rise to a smoothly embedded 2-sphere with self-intersection number $-1$ in the resulting Stein domain.
-However, this contradicts \cite[Proposition~2.2]{lisca-matic}, which states that any homologically essential 2-sphere in a Stein domain has self-intersection at most $-2$.
-We conclude that $J$ cannot bound a smoothly embedded disk in $X$ that is disjoint from $S$, hence there can be no diffeomorphism of $X$ carrying $S'$ to $S$.

-This completes the proof for surfaces of genus $g=0$.
-For $g \geq 1$, the proof is nearly identical, so we focus on the ways in which it differs.
-To begin, our ambient 4-manifold is now the 4-manifold $X=X^g_n(K)$ obtained from $B^4$ by attaching an $n$-framed, genus $g$ handle along $K \subset \partial B^4$ (as in Definition~\ref{def:g-handle}).
-The surfaces $S,S' \subset X$ are obtained by capping off the disks $D,D' \subset B^4$ with the core surface of the genus $g$ handle in $X$.
-Recall from above that $D$ and $D'$ are smoothly isotopic (rel boundary) to symplectic surfaces in $(B^4,\omega_\st)$.
-Therefore, for $n \leq tb(L)+2g-1$, the 4-manifold $X$ is a Stein domain admitting a symplectic structure with respect to which the surfaces $S$ and $S'$ are smoothly isotopic to symplectic surfaces by Lemma~\ref{lem:cap-general}.
+The rest of the argument from Theorem~\ref{thm:tbd} for $g=0$ carries over in the obvious way, showing that $\tilde \gamma$ cannot bound a disk in $\Sigma(X,S)$.
+It follows that $\gamma$ cannot bound a disk in $X \setminus S$, so there is no diffeomorphism of $X$ carrying $S'$ to $S$.